adamyaxley/Obfuscate/README.md

 function_that_takes_char_pointer(AY_OBFUSCATE("string"));
 ```

+### Thread safety
+This library is *not* thread safe.
+If you intend to use this library in a multi-threaded context, you must put locks in appropriate places in your code to ensure that only one thread accesses this library at a time.

 ## Binary file size overhead
 This does come at a small cost.
 In a very naive login program, which obfuscates two strings (username and password) the following binary file bloat exists.